-MBA/MSM 515 Organizational Communication 3 hours Students study various communication strategies needed by business leaders to communicate effectively in the corporate environment.
+MBA/MSM 515 Organizational Communication

+Students study various communication strategies needed by business leaders to communicate effectively in the corporate environment.
 Organizational communication theory and process, communication strategies, cross-cultural communications, and audience-specific communication applications are included in this course.
 Students may use debate, negotiation, role-play, or presentation to hone and demonstrate skills.

-MBA/MSM 520 Financial Management 3 hours
+MBA/MSM 520 Financial Management

 The various aspects of the finance function in the corporate world including the financial environment, time-value, capital budgeting, cost of capital, working capital management, and international finance are explored.
 Students will use various financial management tools to diagnose the financial health of a corporation.
-Case studies will be used to provide additional opportunities for the financial health of a corporation.
 Case studies will be used to provide additional opportunities for students to use various financial management tools to identify problems within organizations.

-MBA/MSM 525 Management Information Systems 3 hours
+MBA/MSM 525 Management Information Systems